jtgibson91/gas-mix-calculator/README.md

 I made this for myself to use at work as a QC chemist at an industrial compressed gas company.
 Anyone who makes similar gas mixtures will find it useful too.

 ## Project Goals
-  - Possibly create a GUI using pyQT
+  - Possibly create a GUI using PyQT

 ## Created By